huntdatacenter/docs/docs/troubleshooting/connection.md

 ### Signal is unavailable for my phone

-We are aware that Signal may be unavailable on some phone types by default.
+We are aware that Signal may be unavailable on some phones.
 Steps to resolve this will vary by phone model and OS.
-Try this handy [troubleshooting guide](https://support.signal.org/hc/en-us/articles/360007318711-Troubleshooting-Notifications) on the official Signal pages as a starting point.
+Start with this [troubleshooting guide](https://support.signal.org/hc/en-us/articles/360007318711-Troubleshooting-Notifications) on the official Signal pages as a starting point.
 [Contact us](/contact) if this do not resolve your issue.

-### Deactivated account

-Inactive accounts are deactivate after about 180 days.
-This will cause your login to fail if you have not visited your lab in such a time frame.
-[Contact us](/contact) for an account reactivation.

-### Update VPN certificate

-You will need to remove your old VPN certificate and passwords before you install a new one.
-On Windows, (1) right click on the OpenVPN icon in the task bar in the lower right corner of your screen and select **`remove passwords`**, and (2) open your file explorer and manually remove the folder with the old OpenVPN configurations.
-It's usually located here: **`C:\Users\<MYUSERNAME>\OpenVPN\config\<folder-with-username-that-you-should-remove>`**.
-Now, right click on the OpenVPN icon once more and "import from file" from the [Connect to the VPN](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) section of our Getting guide.

 ## SSH